IcebergThings/VM-76/ASM76/spec.md

 - The instruction mnemonic must be capital.
 - Postfixes in mnemonics
-	- ‘B’, ‘I’ and ‘L’ stands for byte, int and long, respectively.
+	- ‘B’, ‘I’ and ‘L’ stands for byte, int and long respectively.
 		- For simplicity, they may be replaced by ‘x’ in this reference.
 	- ‘R’ means register and ‘A’ means address.
 	- ‘_’ (underline) is used as a blank filler in mnemonics.
 - Since a register can only hold a byte, when doing calculations more than a byte, it will start from the specified register and use the following consecutive registers.
 	- For example, `MOVL $0, $10` makes $0 ~ $8 all moved to $10 ~ $18.
 - Italic font denotes a parameter.